Troubleshooting Docker-related errors

 Postgres authentication failed

-If you're getting Postgres password authentication failures when starting your cluster, then you might be using a stale Docker volume.
+If you are getting Postgres password authentication failures when starting your cluster, then you might be using a stale Docker volume.

 museum-1 | panic: pq: password authentication failed for user "pguser"